reactor/.github/CONTRIBUTING.md

 ## :wrench: Did you write a patch that fixes a bug?

  - We no longer require an issue to be opened before a PR.
 That said, opening an issue first can help in triaging and avoiding wasted effort.
 For instance, you might need to [target an older branch](#starting-from-the-right-branch)
- - Be sure to **[sign](https://cla.pivotal.io/sign/reactor) the Contributor Licence Agreement(CLA)**.
-A bot will remind you about that anyway.
-The CLA form integrates with GitHub, just follow the steps
+ - Be sure to sign your commits using a [Signed-off-by trailer](#clipboard-developer-certificate-of-origin)
  - Try to create a branch with a **meaningful name** (see hints [here](#creating-a-branch-with-representative-name))
  - Work on your change.
 Be sure to include **JUnit test cases**, this will greatly help maintainers while reviewing your change
  - **Run all tests locally** prior to submission: `./gradlew check`